Tooth-N-Claw/HDMaps/README.md

 ```

 ## Usage and Documentation
-The package provides an accessible implementation of Horizontal Diffusion Maps, as introduced in the paper [The diffusion geometry of fibre bundles: Horizontal diffusion maps](https://www.sciencedirect.com/science/article/pii/S1063520318302215).
+The package provides an accessible implementation of Horizontal Diffusion Maps, as introduced in the paper: [The diffusion geometry of fibre bundles: Horizontal diffusion maps](https://www.sciencedirect.com/science/article/pii/S1063520318302215).

 The package is suitable for various applications and is designed to be easily configurable.